-the length of time between receiving approval for a housing development is largely dependent upon the peed in which the applicant prepares and submits the building permit plans to the City's Building Division.
-Recent residential developments submitted building permit applications for the first residential units within our to five months after entitlement (Shea Homes - entitled on 6/25/2019 and Building submittal on 0/30/2019; MorningStar - entitled on 1/14/2020 and Building submittal on 6/18/2020).
-Delays in applying or building permits may be impacted by various factors, the most common ones being labor shortage and vailability of construction financing.
-Once submitted, the City's plan check process takes a maximum of 10 rusiness days.
+The length of time between receiving approval for a housing development is largely dependent upon the speed in which the applicant prepares and submits the building permit plans to the City's Building Division.
+Recent residential developments submitted building permit applications for the first residential units within four to five months after entitlement (Shea Homes - entitled on 6/25/2019 and Building submittal on 10/30/2019; MorningStar - entitled on 1/14/2020 and Building submittal on 6/18/2020).
+Delays in applying for building permits may be impacted by various factors, the most common ones being labor shortage and availability of construction financing.
+Once submitted, the City's plan check process takes a maximum of 10 business days.
 For any resubmittals, the plan check process takes a maximum of five business days.
-Factors uch as change in construction costs or other development costs that affect the feasibility, financing, or legatizations with design professionals are outside the City's control but may delay projects.
+Factors such as change in construction costs or other development costs that affect the feasibility, financing, or